 To get the most out of investing in Belgium, it pays to shop around and look at building a portfolio.
 “The investment portfolio theory says that the diversification of your investments should not only lead to a higher return on your portfolio but also to a lower risk profile in the long term” says Dave Deruytter, head of expatriates at ING Belgium.
 “Therefore putting all your money in one asset may not be the best of options.
 This applies to real estate investment too.
 A direct investment in one real estate asset, an apartment for example, is illiquid and not diversified as compared to a real estate investment fund, investing in many different real estate assets.”

 Invest according to your risk profile and time horizon

 “It is important to know who you are as an investor before deciding on the allocation of investment money.
-Banks and financial advisors are obliged to study your risk profile, knowledge and experience of the different financial products, how you would react to a fall in the value of an asset and, importantly, how long you can do without the money” explains Dave.
+Banks and financial advisors must study your risk profile, knowledge, and experience of the different financial products, how you would react to a fall in the value of an asset and, importantly, how long you can do without the money” explains Dave.